heygleeson/Yadda/Spec.md

 All text from the start of the comment to the end of the line must be ignored.
 A comment starting in the middle of another line ends that line at the point the `//` symbol is encountered.
 That line is assumed to have finished at that point as if the comment was not there.
-Comments must not impact the rest of the lines or have any impact on the resulting yarn program.
+Comments must not impact the rest of the lines or have any impact on the resulting ChatterScript program.

 ### Identifiers

-Throughout various points in this document identifiers are mentioned, the rules for these are shared across all stages of the Yarn project.
+Throughout various points in this document identifiers are mentioned, the rules for these are shared across all stages of the ChatterScript project.

 An *identifier* is any of the following symbols: an upper or lowercase letter A to Z, an underscore (`_`), a noncombining alphanumeric Unicode character in the Basic Multilingual Plane, or a character outside the Basic Multilingual Plane that isn't in the Private Use Area.
 After the first character digits, a period (`.`), and combining Unicode characters are also allowed.
 But not another `$` symbol.
 The minimum and maximum length of identifiers is unspecified.

-## Yarn Structure
+## ChatterScript Structure

-A Yarn script file is yarn file that contains one or more nodes and zero or more file tags.
+A ChatterScript file is text file that contains one or more nodes and zero or more file tags.

 ### File Tags